freddyox/doublepend-dev/README.md

 # Double Pendulum Simulation
-* A full description of this project may be seen <a href="https://freddyox.github.io/blog/double-pendulum/">here</a>, and a video of the result may be seen <a href="https://www.youtube.com/watch?v=CuhPbDQs3eY&feature=youtu.be">here</a>
+* A full description of this project may be seen <a href="https://freddyox.github.io/blog/double-pendulum/">here</a>, or see a
+<a href="https://www.youtube.com/watch?v=CuhPbDQs3eY&feature=youtu.be">video of the simulation</a>.
 * The equations of motion are numerically solved using the RK4 method.
 * The previous positions of the pendula are visualized using a tracer method, which dissolves as time goes on to avoid cluster.
 * The program makes use of <a href="">SFML multimedia libraries</a> for visualization, here is a screen shot using a rainbow